apache/doris-website/docs/data-operate/update/update-overview.md

 ## Updates in the Primary Key (Unique) Model

-The Doris primary key (unique) model, starting from Doris 2.0, introduces the Merge-on-Write (MoW) storage implementation in addition to the original Merge-on-Read (MoR).
+Starting from Doris 2.0, the primary key (unique) model introduces the Merge-on-Write (MoW) storage implementation in addition to the original Merge-on-Read (MoR).
 MoR is optimized for write performance, while MoW is optimized for faster analytical performance.
 In practical tests, the analytical performance of typical tables using the MoW storage implementation can be 5-10 times that of the MoR implementation.

 In Doris 2.0, the default unique model created is still MoR.
-To create MoW table, you need to manually specify it with the parameter "enable_unique_key_merge_on_write" = "true", as shown in the example below:
+To create a MoW table, you need to manually specify it with the parameter "enable_unique_key_merge_on_write" = "true", as shown in the example below:

 ```sql
 CREATE TABLE IF NOT EXISTS example_tbl_unique_merge_on_write